 Age estimates of Lake Superior Kiyi Coregonus kiyi from scales and otoliths were compared and 12 years (2003-2014) of Kiyi length frequency data were examined to assess recruitment and validate age estimates.
 Ages estimated from otoliths were precise and were consistently older than ages estimated from scales.
 Maximum otolith-derived ages were 20 for females and 12 for males.
 Age estimates showed high numbers of fish aged 5, 6, and 11, corresponding to the 2009, 2008, and 2003 year-classes, respectively.
 Strong 2003 and 2009 year-classes, along with the 2005 year-class, were also evident in length frequency distributions.
 Recruitment was low to non-existent in other years.
 Ages estimated from otoliths were generally within one year of ages corresponding to strong year-classes, at least for fish age-5 and older, suggesting that Kiyi age may be reliably estimated to within one year by careful examination of thin-sectioned otoliths.

-Keywords: coregoninae; Laurentian Great Lakes; length frequency analysis; deepwater cisco; year-class strength; otolith

 <A>Introduction

-Kiyi Coregonus kiyi (Koelz) is one of eight cisco species (C. alpenae (Koelz), C. artedi Lesueur, C. johannae (Wagner), C. hoyi (Milner), C. nigripinnis (Milner), C. reighardi (Koelz), and C. zenithicus (Jordan & Evermann)) that historically existed in the Laurentian Great Lakes (Koelz 1929).
+Kiyi Coregonus kiyi is one of eight cisco species (C. alpenae, C. artedi, C. johannae, C. hoyi, C. nigripinnis, C. reighardi, and C. zenithicus) that historically existed in the Laurentian Great Lakes (Koelz 1929).
 Kiyi were found in Lakes Huron, Michigan, Ontario, and Superior (Koelz 1929), but presently only occur in Lake Superior (Eshenroder et al. 2016).
-The demise of Kiyi in the other Great Lakes is not well understood, but may have been due to increased abundances of Alewife Alosa pseudoharengus (Wilson) and Rainbow Smelt Osmerus mordax (Mitchill) and overfishing (Christie 1974).
+The demise of Kiyi in the other Great Lakes is not well understood, but may have been due to increased abundances of Alewife Alosa pseudoharengus and Rainbow Smelt Osmerus mordax and overfishing (Christie 1974).
 Kiyi is one of the least studied fishes in Lake Superior, despite being the most abundant deepwater (>100 m) pelagic species (Yule et al. 2013).

 Accurate age estimates are fundamental to understanding the life history and population dynamics of fish (Beamish and McFarlane 1983).
 However, age estimation can be difficult for long-lived fishes because of crowded annuli on the margins of calcified structures due to slow growth (Campana 2001).
 Systematic underestimation of fish age can lead to overestimates of growth and mortality rates (Mills and Beamish 1980) and compromise understanding of year-class strength (Yule et al. 2008).
 Maximum reported ages of Kiyi in earlier studies using scales were 6 years from Lake Ontario (Pritchard 1931) and 10 years from Lake Michigan (Deason and Hile 1947).
 More recent otolith-based maximum age estimates for Lake Superior Kiyi were >20 years (Gorman 2012; Pratt and Chong 2012).
 These results agree with others who found that age estimates derived from otoliths and fin spines or rays typically exceed age estimates derived from scales (Maceina et al. 2007; Quist et al. 2012).
 A comparison of scale and otolith-derived ages of Kiyi has not been conducted, nor have the ages of deepwater ciscoes been validated, sensu Beamish and McFarlane (1983).

 In the Laurentian Great Lakes, recruitment of Coregonus spp. was historically thought to be fairly regular (Dryer and Beil 1964).
 This view was based on adult Cisco C. artedi collections from 1950-59 and scale-derived age estimates that showed little annual variability in age-4 fish.
-Later work evaluating age-1 Cisco populations (Hoff 2004; Stockwell et al. 2009; Myers et al. 2015) has shown high inter-annual variation in Lake Superior Cisco recruitment.
+Later work evaluating age-1 Cisco populations (Hoff 2004; Stockwell et al. 2009; Myers et al. 2015) found high inter-annual variation in Lake Superior Cisco recruitment.
 Yule et al. (2008) showed how age underestimation associated with scale-derived ages could lead to an inaccurate understanding of Lake Superior Cisco recruitment.
 Variability in Kiyi recruitment has not been evaluated.